whistlegraph/aesthetic-computer/README.txt

 - [] Add image support and images to front-facing bots. (`gargoyle`, `liar` … )
 - [] Finish all todos in `botce`.
   - [] Remove `botce` from intro text.
-- [] Add name to top left corner of bots.
+- [] Add name to top left corner of all bots.
 - [] Add starfield to prompt.
 - [] Tappable floaty words on prompt.
 - [] Gutter max with but no min width o.